EngMEita/zatca-engine/README.md

 ## Validation (Phase 2 oriented)

 Before generating XML, the engine enforces common Phase 2 constraints:
-- UBL ordering for `LegalMonetaryTotal` (prevents XSD errors)
+- UBL ordering for LegalMonetaryTotal and PostalAddress (PostalZone before District)
-- Line amounts include VAT (`TaxInclusiveAmount` per line)
+- Line amounts include VAT (TaxInclusiveAmount per line)
-- `ClassifiedTaxCategory` is inside `Item`
+- ClassifiedTaxCategory is inside Item
-- Single `TaxTotal` at document level
+- Single TaxTotal at document level (TaxSubtotal omitted when TaxCurrencyCode present)
-- Mandatory seller / buyer minimal fields
+- Mandatory seller / buyer minimal fields, with KSA address rules when country is SA
-- KSA building number format (4 digits) and address non-empty (for standard)
+- Building number format (4 digits) and required ICV/PIH values

-If anything is invalid, `Phase2ValidationException` is thrown with a structured error list.
+If anything is invalid, Phase2ValidationException is thrown with a structured error list.

 ---

-## Extending / Integrating Signing & Clearance
+## Extending / Integrating Signing and Clearance

 The engine provides a native OpenSSL signing helper (ECDSA) as a building block.
 You can integrate your Clearance / Reporting HTTP client in your app without changing the core.

 ---